 Sounds appealing?
 Well, let’s have a closer look at how we can achieve this honesty towards ourselves.

 1. LISTEN TO IT.
-Take the time to really listen to your thought, analyze it, think about it and figure out what it really means.
-Best is to write it down and analyze it in detail on paper.
+Take the time to really listen to your thought or feeling.
+Analyze it, think about it and figure out what it really means.
+The best way to do this is to write your thought or feeling down on a piece of paper and analyze it in detail.

 For example: I am too tired to go to the gym.
-Am I really too tired to go to the gym or am I bored in the gym and I really don’t like it?
+Am I really too tired to go to the gym?
+Or am I bored in the gym and I need to change my routine?
 There is a big difference between these two answers.
-Only one answer is true and the consequences of the untrue answer are self-destroying.
+Only one answer is true and the consequences of the untrue-answer can be self-destroying.

 2. ACCEPT IT.
 If you don’t like the gym and your workout, accept this.
-Do not do something in life you don’t like to do.
+Don't force yourself to like it.
+Never do something in your life you really don’t like to do.
 Life is too short to suffer freely.
-Instead be honest to yourself, accept your thoughts or feelings and be at peace with it.
+Instead, be honest to yourself, accept your thought or feeling and be at peace with it.

-Be honest to yourself.
+Be honest to yourself!
 Listen to your deeper inner voice that tells you the truth about what you really think and feel.
-Listen, accept, adapt and remember the gift you get from truly being honest to yourself.
-Being honest to yourself will unlock your inner truths.
-Being freed and unlocked creates self-love.
-Loving yourself makes you love life.
-Loving life creates happiness, fulfillment and joy!
+Listen, accept, adapt and remember the gift you get from truly being honest to yourself: (1) unlock your inner truths, (2) become your real you and (3) fully understand what you really want.
+This will grow the love you should have for yourself.
+This is important, because loving yourself creates happiness, fulfillment and joy!